a-kravets/Data-Engineering-UCU/Dev-DataOps/kubernetes/README.md

 A Pod is basically the K8s replacement for "a computer": two containers in the same Pod can talk to each other via localhost, while two containers in different Pods cannot, even if they get run on the same computer.

-Kubernetes automatically creates Pods for us.
+Kubernetes Deployment automatically creates Pods for us.
 By default, 1 Pod is created unless you specify `--replicas=N`

 text